-6. COVID-19 IMPACT
+7. COVID-19 IMPACT

-The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+Since December 31, 2019, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 The Government of Canada has announced a new set of economic measures to stabilize the economy during this challenging period.
-In an effort to provide financial relief to members dealing with COVID-19 restrictions, the BIA elected to reduce their general tax levy by 25% in 2021 to \$280,437.
-The BIA decided to reinstate the levy to \$375,350 [2021 - \$280,437] for the 2022 fiscal year.
+In response to the negative economic impact of COVID-19, various government programs have been announced to provide financial relief to affected businesses.
+The BIA determined that it qualified for the Canada Emergency Wage Subsidy ["CEWS"] under the COVID-19 Economic Response Plan in Canada.
+The BIA recognized \$3,387 worth of CEWS revenue in sundry revenue in 2021.